• Skip to primary navigation

 10. They need more bookstores

 This whole area needs more bookstores.
 That is my personal rant.
 We do have a Books-a-Million which actually has a great selection and a lot of amazing deals.
-But adding another one, plus another library would be great.
+There is also a nice used bookstore downtown, but adding another one, plus another library would be great.

 If you do get orders to Fort Campbell, do some research on housing, look into things to do and know you can have a pretty amazing experience here if you want.